urwrstkn8mare/galaxy-integration-steam/README_ALPHA.md

 * Install the dev dependencies (optional).
 This will let you potentially help us debug, but isn't really necessary if you don't feel comfortable monkeying around the code.
   `pip install -r requirements/dev.txt`
 * Backup the current installation of steam (optional) we will overwrite this in the next command.
-* Install your edits for a local test:
+* Install the plugin in it's buggy glory:
   `inv install`

 ## Setup (MacOS)